-Please come to our office from 1pm-3pm on Tuesdays or Thursdays or by appointment to have your child's car seat inspected.
+Please come to our office from 1pm-3pm on Mondays or by appointment to have your child's car seat inspected.
 You must have your car seat and child with you and show proof of Harnett County residency.

 HCPC can provide one car seat, per child, per family under the following conditions:

 1. Participant is in immediate need of a child restraint or child is unsafe in current child restraint, as determined by inspection.
 (Parent is required to release unsafe seat to HCPC for proper disposal.)

 2. Participant is a pregnant woman within one month from due date in need of an infant carrier.